 If you like a castle as much as I do check out this 7 day Scotland Itinerary that focuses on castles and abbeys.

-There are loads of activities on offer from archery to private boat tours.
+There are loads of activities on offer at Glenapp from archery to private boat tours.
 On the water, you can fish, check out birds or find a private beach.
 Staying on site there is croquet, quotis, french boules, clay pigeon shooting and pretty much everything you might think of!

 Glenapp Castle also has a relationship with the lovely Pebbles Spa which is about a 10-minute drive away.Check Prices & Availability for Glenapp Castle